codr7/whirlog/README.md

 Tables contain stacks of records hashed on their primary keys.

 #### Keys
-Each table has a set of columns and a primary key.
+Each table has a set of columns, some of which form its primary key.
+Keys are compared using `equal`.

 ### Records
 Records are implemented as immutable lists of pairs, aka. association lists or alists; and written as is to disk.
 This means that any readable/writeable value will do as field value, and that table logs are human readable as well as easy to process programatically.